 Cooking with Winter

 Because winter squash have a hard, thick skin (which is not typically eaten), you need to be extremely careful cutting them up.
-Some produce managers will do this for you.
+Some produce managers will do this for you or some supermarkets carry the squash precut.
 Wash the squash first, then cut off the stem and blossom ends, using a heavy chef’s knife or cleaver.
 Next, carefully cut the squash in half or in thirds, depending on the size.
 First, make a shallow cut in the skin to use as a guide to prevent the knife blade from slipping.
 Then, place the blade of the knife in the cut and tap the base of the knife until the squash is cut through.
 Scoop out the seeds and leave the halves whole if you plan to stuff and bake them, or cut the squash into smaller chunks and peel or not, as desired, for roasting or steaming.
 If you have trouble cutting a larger squash, bake or steam it whole to soften up the skin.
 Three of the most popular varieties of winter squash are:

 An oval-shaped squash with a hard, deeply ridged green skin, often laced with orange markings, this winter squash has an orange-yellow flesh that’s slightly sweet.
 The most common way to cook acorn squash is to halve them, remove the seeds, lightly season with your choice of spices, and bake.
 In our Acorn Squash with Two-Bean Gratin, we combine briefly cooked acorn squash with seasoned black and pinto beans and top it with a Mexican cheese blend and pumpkin seeds before roasting it in the oven.